zachmichael14/stim_train_generator/README.md

 - matplotlib

 ## Project Organization
-The code in this application is broadly categorized into five main parts:
+The code in this application is broadly categorized into five main parts<br>:
     1. GUI
     2. Train Data Manager
     3. Stim Train Plotter